A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 The conquest of Canaan ushered in a dark age that lasted for about 350 years, from around 1400 to 1050 BC.
 The tribes of Israel, with a foothold in the land, adopted the evil practices of their neighbours, engaging in a downward spiral of brutality and idol worship.
 As a result, God would hand them over to a foreign oppressor, they’d cry out, he’d send a Judge to deliver them, and the cycle would repeat.

-And yet, in the midst of this chaotic era comes the beautiful story of Ruth, one of the most appealing characters in all of Scripture.
+Yet in the midst of this chaotic era comes the beautiful story of Ruth, one of the most appealing characters in Scripture.
 With unflagging zeal, the young Moabite widow embraces the God of Israel, cares for her mother-in-law, marries the kindly Boaz and becomes an ancestor of Jesus.
 The dark age ends with light on the horizon, with the coming of Samuel who would anoint David as king, from whose line the Messiah would be born.

 A golden age: The united monarchy